 Learn more about our water systems in our water system reports below.

-The City of Terrace wishes to remind all residents that water sprinkling restrictions are in force year-round.
+The City of Terrace wishes to remind all residents that water sprinkling restrictions are enforced year-round.

 Lawn sprinkling is permitted at any time (although before 9:00 am is preferred) on the following days: